-The phrygian mode is another kind of minor scale.
-The characteristics of the phrygian mode are the flattened:
+The Phrygian mode (or scale) is another kind of minor scale.
+The characteristics of the Phrygian mode are the flattened:

 - Sixth and